Ahmed Kabir Kishore: Cartoonists Rights Network Bangladesh (CRNB)

 On 24 February 2010, the Cartoonists Rights Network Bangladesh (CRNB) was officially inaugurated at Dhaka University’s Teacher–Student Centre.
 The launch featured a street exhibition of cartoons and public awareness activities focusing on food adulteration and the preservation of the Bengali language.
 Organizers, including Kishore, distributed leaflets and urged authorities to take stronger action against corrupt food practices, marking the network’s formal entry into activism through cartooning.

 In the media

-This cartoon was drawn in honor of Svante Pääbo after receiving the Nobel Prize.

 Kishore’s case has been covered internationally as an example of declining press freedom in Bangladesh.
 A 2022 Nieman Reports article described his detention under the Digital Security Act and alleged torture as part of a wider crackdown on political cartoonists and journalists.
 The Globe and Mail similarly reported that despite his detention and alleged torture, he continued producing cartoons and activism, highlighting his resilience and commitment to free expression.
 In 2023, The Guardian linked his experience of arrest and alleged torture to a broader government crackdown on opposition voices in Bangladesh.